 Inclined Planes.
 When we study inclined planes, we bring in a toy Conveyor Belt, although technically it’s closer to a pulley in function than to an inclined plane.
 This is a great toy for the sensory table, though rice did clog it up from time to time.
 You shake it and rattle it around for a bit to clear it out.

 Levers.
 For both this class, and our Build a House class, I want the kids to have a good quality sturdy toy hammer to play with.
 We’ve been happy with the one that comes with the Black & Decker Jr. Set.
 It’s stood up to LOTS of use with kids pounding wood golf tees into Styrofoam, and using the hammer’s claw to pull them back out again.
-Note: if you’re working with kids age 5 and up, just get real hammers!
-(Small ones.)
+Note: if you’re working with kids age 5 and up, you can just get real hammers!
+(Look for small ones.)

 I also like this toy drill which allows you to drill plastic bolts into a plastic plate, and then reverse them out again.
 I bought it for my child.
 He didn’t use it enough to justify the cost.
 But with the kids in my class, it definitely gets used enough to be worth it.
 It’s quite popular in a class setting!